-A panel of candidates may be established by the Authority as a result of this competition, which will expire no later than 12 months from the date of its establishment.
+A panel of candidates may be established by the Authority as a result of this competition which will expire no later than 12 months from the date of its establishment.
 Being placed on a panel does not equate to being appointed by the Authority.
-Regardless of being placed on a panel of candidates, the Authority cannot make an appointment unless all the requirements set out in Section 12 of the Regulations are met.
+Regardless of being placed on a panel of candidates, the Authority cannot make an appointment unless all the requirements set out in Section 12 of the Regulations have been complied with.

-The Superintendent Role
+The Chief Superintendent Role

-The Superintendent is a managerial rank in the Garda Síochána and is a critical post in terms of ensuring quality service delivery to the public.
-The Superintendent plays a central, critical role in ensuring that the citizen is at the heart of all services provided.
+The Chief Superintendent is a senior managerial rank in the Garda Síochána and is a critical post in terms of ensuring quality service delivery to the public.
+The Chief Superintendent plays a central, critical role in driving organisational change and in inspiring members and staff to high standards and performance within a culture which reflects the values of the organisation and the Code of Ethics established by the Policing Authority.

-Superintendents are key drivers of performance in the Garda Siochána.
-They must demonstrate a strong personal commitment to the role and possess a range of policing experience and ability to deliver results to perform effectively at this level.
-The successful candidate will play a critical role in maintaining a strong community focus, in managing the delivery of front-line services and implementing organisational change at an operational level.
+Chief Superintendents are key drivers of the modernisation and change process in the Garda Síochána.
+They must demonstrate a strong personal commitment to the role and possess the policing acumen and range of experience to perform effectively at this senior level.

-The key aspects of the Superintendent role include:
+The key aspects of the Chief Superintendent role include: